 But maybe if I hadn’t done that, maybe Frivolous Girl would have never been born?

-Well I’m hoping there was some kind of greater purpose to make up for all the memories and thoughts lost in to cyber’s vacuum.
+Well I’m hoping there was some kind of greater purpose to make up for all the memories and thoughts lost in to cyber’s vacuum, plus better WiFi from things like viasat internet doesn’t hurt these days either.

 I’m ashamed it has taken me two years to do this, but the almost-right-but-perfect-time has come, I’ll be moving my blog where I will have more control and I’ll be releasing all the fluff I always wanted to do.
 It will probably seem “B” at first, but keep in mind I’m a one woman show.
 As of the summer I’m actually registered as self-employed company, just to pressure me more to finish what I started… and get some money back for that expensive camera I bought for my blog.
 High quality pictures has really payed off though.